Hosting and bandwidth provided by MacAce.net.

 How do you upgrade the RAM in the Retina Display MacBook Pro models?
 What type of RAM do they use?
 How much RAM do they actually support?
 Is it even possible to upgrade the RAM?

-If having the ability to upgrade the RAM yourself after purchase is important to you, you might instead prefer to buy a traditional 13-Inch or 15-Inch "Mid-2012" MacBook Pro model -- which actually are capable of supporting 16 GB of RAM regardless of display size -- or alternately, you might feel compelled to purchase a notebook from a company other than Apple.
+If having the ability to upgrade the RAM yourself after purchase is important to you, you might instead prefer to buy a traditional 13-Inch or 15-Inch "Mid-2012" MacBook Pro model on the used market -- which actually are capable of supporting 16 GB of RAM regardless of display size.

 Is it possible to add a second SSD or hard drive to a Retina Display MacBook Pro?